Introduction

 Package managers

 Some package managers may provide comtrya.
-Check with your package manager.
-As of this time, comtrya is provided both by Arch in the AUR and Ravenports.
-If you are interested in packaging comtrya for another package manager, feel free to reach out to the team by opening an issue on our github for support.
+Check with yours.
+At the time of writing this, comtrya is available in the Arch User Repository (AUR), Homebrew and Ravenports.
+If you are interested in packaging comtrya for another ports or packaging system, feel free to reach out to the team by opening an issue on our GitHub for support.

 Building from source

 Building from source should be a straight forward task for anyone familiar with the Rust toolchian.
-It is recommended that you go through the cargo book and have some familiarity.
-Outside of that, it is simply cloning our repository and building.
+It is recommended that you read through the cargo book and get familiar with it.
+Once you are, building is a matter of simply cloning our repository and compiling it.
 However, it is important to note that you may need to ensure you have the development libraries for openssl installed on your system.
 Check with your operating system and package manager what these packages are as they can often vary in naming between different systems.

 CLI